 Iliotibial band syndrome (ITBS or IT band syndrome) is one of the most frustrating injuries for runners.
-However, there are IT band syndrome treatment exercises for runners to help you overcome the pain.

 In this guide we’ll explore: